 Besides preaching and teaching, Jerry enjoys history, kayaking, painting, golf, bowling, playing the dulcimer, spending time with family & friends - and attending college sports events... especially the Auburn Tigers (War Eagle)!

-Jerry is married to Tammy Whitten Ledbetter, a kindergarten teacher with the Lanett City School System, and together the Ledbetter's have three grown sons; and four grandchildren (Shadow Alexandria, Greyson Reid, Madelyn Claire, and Max Henley).
+Jerry is married to Tammy Whitten Ledbetter, a teacher with the Chambers County School System (Alabama), and together the Ledbetter's have three grown sons: and seven grandchildren (Shadow Alexandria, Madyson Lee, Tristyn Maddox, Greyson Reid, Landyn Michael, Madelyn Claire, and Max Henley).